-On 2016, CT Dental Health Partnership/BeneCare Dental Plans ("BeneCare"), the Dental Administrator for the Department of Social Services (the "Department") sent (the "Appellant") a Notice of Action ("NOA") stating that it had denied a prior authorization request for approval of braces for her child as orthodontic treatment was not medically necessary.
-On 2016, the Appellant requested an administrative hearing to contest the Department's denial of prior authorization request for braces.
-On 2016, the Office of Legal Counsel, Regulations, and Administrative Hearings (the "OLCRAH") issued a notice scheduling the administrative hearing for 2016.
-On 2016, in accordance with sections 17b-60, 17-61 and 4-176e to 4-189, inclusive, of the Connecticut General Statutes, OLCRAH held an administrative hearing.
-The following individuals were present at the hearing:
+On 2017, CT Dental Health Partnership/BeneCare Dental Plans ("BeneCare"), the Dental Administrator for the Department of Social Services (the "Department") sent (the "Appellant"), a Notice of Action ("NOA") denying a request for prior authorization of orthodontia for the Appellant's child, ("The NOA informed the Appellant that orthodontia for was not medically necessary because the severity of malocclusion did not meet requirements set in state statute and regulations for medical necessity.
+O On 2017, the Appellant requested an administrative hearing to contest the Department's denial of the prior authorization request for orthodontia.
+On 2017, the Office of Legal Counsel, Regulations, and Administrative Hearings (the "OLCRAH") issued a notice scheduling the administrative hearing for 2017. (the OLOTAIT) issued a notice scheddling the administrative hearing for The Appellant requested the hearing to be rescheduled.
+On 2017, the OLCRAH issued a notice rescheduling the administrative hearing for 2017.
+2017.